 FLC is considered to be a variant of hepatocellular carcinoma (HCC), which is the most commonly diagnosed primary liver cancer.
-HCC is generally diagnosed in people over 40 with chronicA long-lasting disease that changes slowly. liver conditions and has male prevalence.
+HCC is generally diagnosed in people over 40 with chronica long-lasting disease that changes slowly over time liver conditions and has male prevalence.
 Contrastingly, FLC generally affects people under 40 years old who have not had any prior liver damage, and is diagnosed equally in males and females.
-Generally, FLC also has a better prognosisTo predict how a disease/condition may progress and what the outcome might be. than HCC.
+Generally, FLC also has a better prognosisto predict how a disease/condition may progress and what the outcome might be than HCC.

 Treatment